jsdclxvi/Reforestation/README.md

-## The shovel was a ground-breaking invention.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.